Maekfei/TeamingEvaluator/README.md

 currently only 9k cits are used in training, the sample size is too small, the model itself is very complex (millions of nodes).

-Evaluate paper looks wrong, it only repeate the years.

 Current impute, is simple averaging, we can consider add some weights to understand different importance of the specific neibghbors.

 Replacing random author/venue vectors with weighted averages of paper embeddings is safe and likely beneficial.

 Combine dimensionality reduction, half precision, shared storage and sampled mini-batches to curb memory usage.

 Balance the small counter-factual set with dual-task learning, synthetic masking and stricter regularisation so the complex model does not overfit to only 9 k examples.